IvyLinMS/data-512-final-project/README.md

 + P_Value is 0.000 which < 0.05, so we can reject NULL Hypotheis: There is no correlation between Vaccine Rate and Daily Infection Rate of 7 days rolling average.
 + R-squared is 0.851, meaning the goodness of LinearRegression model fit.

+## Known Issues:
++ Palm Beach, FL never has Masking Mandated requirement
++ The result can be impacted by other facts: Summer break and Nationwide reopening, etc
++ Spotsylvania County, VA only has 1/10 of population of Palm Beach, FL